5 Marketing Tips to Get You Through The Slump

 What?
 Me worry?

 Ok, I know the economic climate has changed out there.
 I know that oil prices have dropped, companies are cutting back on their operating budgets, and people have been laid off.
+Marketing during the economic slump can be difficult.

 But I refuse to take the “Chicken Little” approach.